Biography

 Author

-Dan's trilogy of novels, China Wind, (Ivy, 1990), Dodge City Blues, (Redburn Press, 2007), and Townsend's Solitaire, (Redburn Press, 2008), draw from his experiences as a Marine officer in Vietnam.
-His fourth novel, Glossy Black Cockatoos, (Redburn Press, 2009), grew out of his experiences in Asia and Australia after the Fall of Saigon in 1975.
-Called a vivid, expressionistic novel of international intrigue, Glossy Black Cockatoos is the story of two American expatriates who are caught up in a series of events that precipitate both murder and the theft of ancient Southeast Asian art treasures.
-High Country Solitudes (Grand River, 1997) is a book of poetry.
-His poems are also included in Turning Up The Leaves, an anthology produced by Coe Review Press, (2000), and most recently, Open Range: Poetry of the Reimagined West, Ghost Road Press, (2007).
-Dan is a member of the Rocky Mountain Fiction Writers, the Colorado Authors' League, and Western Writers of America.
-While working in the role of a change agent, supporting the environmental clean-up of Rocky Flats Plant, he wrote articles and conducted presentations for ASTD, ISPI, and the Organization Development Network on the subject of facilitating the change process.
+The Vietnam trilogy of novels, China Wind, (Ivy, 1990), Dodge City Blues, (Redburn Press, 2007), and Townsend's Solitaire, (Redburn Press, 2008), tell the story of Sam Gatlin, a fictional Marine officer who serves in Vietnam, Thailand, and Laos.
+The fourth novel, Glossy Black Cockatoos, (Redburn Press, 2009), chronicles Sam Gatlin's experiences wandering through Australia and Southeast Asia after the Fall of Saigon in 1975.
+Glossy Black Cockatoos is told through the voice of Gatlin's fellow brother-in-arms, the Dai 'ui, as the two American expatriates are caught up in a series of events that precipitate both murder and the theft of ancient Southeast Asian art treasures.
+High Country Solitudes (Grand River, 1997) and The Crooked Truth (Redburn, 2010) are books of poetry.
+His poems are also included in Turning Up The Leaves, an anthology produced by Coe Review Press, (2000), Open Range: Poetry of the Reimagined West, Ghost Road Press, (2007), and most recently, The Quadrant Book of Poetry 2001 — 2010, Quadrant Books, 2012, Sydney, Australia.

 Educator

-Dan was a high school principal with the Bureau of Indian Affairs.
-He taught rhetoric and communications at the University of Iowa and group and organizational behavior at Colorado Christian University.
+Dan was a high school principal with the Bureau of Indian Affairs and a regional training officer for the National Park Service.
+He taught rhetoric at the University of Iowa and group and organizational behavior at Colorado Christian University.
 His international experience includes teaching and test development with the Department of Education, New South Wales, Australia, and education services consulting in Hong Kong.
 He also taught Organization Development at the Graduate School of Business, University of Colorado at Denver.

 Change Agent